josdejong/mathjs/docs/reference/functions/compareNatural.md

 Type | Description
 ---- | -----------
-number | Returns the result of the comparison: 1, 0 or -1.
+number | Returns the result of the comparison: 1 when x > y, -1 when x < y, and 0 when x == y.

 ## Examples